Tell us a little about yourself (Family, kids, pets, etc).

-What do you enjoy most about what you do?
-What is most challenging as a pharmacist?
+What do you enjoy most about farming?
+What is your least favorite?

-How do you balance family life and being a family-owned hometown pharmacy?
+How do you balance working on the farm and family life as a parent?

 Join our list